vsummet/IntroductionToComputerSystems/Pi-C-setup.md

 ```
 prompt$ sudo apt-get upgrade
 ```
 If prompted, type `y' and then '[Enter]` to indicate you want to continue.
+Upgrading the software will take awhile, but you should be able to see a text-based indicator of download and installation progress.

 Finally, make sure all the old software has been removed:
 ```